-This project will reinvent 5th Avenue into 8 distinctive plazas from L Street to Broadway.
-Creating the new Gaslamp Promenade.
-Urban plazas build communities, a place for social connections a place for conversation, dining and entertainment, this promenade will be a vital part of what makes San Diego’s future great.
+Introducing the Gaslamp Promenade, developed to give public space back to the people of San Diego and all who visit America’s Finest City.
+The Gaslamp Promenade will reinvent Fifth Avenue into eight distinctive plazas (from L Street to Broadway), fostering community by building a place for social connections, conversation, dining and entertainment.
+This promenade will be a vital part of what makes San Diego’s future great.

 — Michael Trimble, Executive Director, Gaslamp Quarter Association